A visit to the Fuya Fuya brought me to its summit

 Are you in for a … SURPRISE?

 If you make it to the top, congratulations!
 Well, that is to say, … BIG SURPRISE, there are two summits on the Fuya Fuya.
-That’s also the main reason the volcano is named in quichua Fuya Fuya – cloud cloud.
-That makes two… two clouds, two peaks.
-So no wonder, that according to some old Indian tales the clouds are born on this mountain.

-Most people climb up to the first summit they see from below.
-The second one is a little higher (about 15m/ 50ft).
-If you have the wish and energy it’s rather easy to do both.
-Although I have to admit, the second peak needs a little bit of real climbing.
-Not too much, though.
-And, another secret… there is a way around it (heading to the right of the rocks).
+If you have the wish & energy it’s not hard to do both.
+Although the second peak needs a little bit of rock climbing.
+If you like, because there’s also a way around it (heading to the right of the biggest rock).

 The is a second summit, right behind me